romankuchin/ica0002-2025/08-logging/README.md

 Configure Nginx logs for Agama SLI tracking and start collecting them into Loki.

 Make sure you're collecting only `valid` events (requests to prometheus/grafana are not considered valid for main agama page SLI)!
-Separate access_log for agama will make it mich easier.
+Separate access_log for agama will make it much easier.

 Adjust Grafana main dashboard, add SLO as thresholds to SLI tracking panels.